-Any activity found under Signup Success indicates any successful signup (Subscription created) via the API, admin UI, or Public Pages.
+Any activity found under Signup Success indicates any successful signup (Subscription created) via the API, application, or Public Pages.

 Clicking the link will direct you towards the Subscriptions Summary.

-Any activity found under Signup Failures indicates any failed signup (Subscription failed to begin) via the API, admin UI, or Public Pages.
+Any activity found under Signup Failures indicates any failed signup (Subscription failed to begin) via the API, application, or Public Pages.

 You can quickly email the Subscriber, navigate to the Product the Subscriber failed to purchase, or inspect the transaction from this view.

-Any activity found under Billing Date Change indicates any change to the billing date that is initiated explicitly by altering the billing date via the admin UI or the API.
+Any activity found under Billing Date Change indicates any change to the billing date that is initiated explicitly by altering the billing date via the application or the API.
 This will not be triggered upon a normal renewal and period advancement, or a migration.

 The example below illustrates how the old (from) date is indicated, as well as the new (to) date: